Hollywood's Bleeding: Singles

 The album's lead single, "Wow", was released on December 24, 2018, one day before Christmas.
 The song was produced by Louis Bell and Frank Dukes.
 It peaked at number two on the US Billboard Hot 100.

 The album's second single, "Goodbyes" featuring Young Thug, was released on July 5, 2019, one day after Malone's birthday.
 The song was produced by Brian Lee and Louis Bell.
 It peaked at number three on the Billboard Hot 100.

 The album's third single, "Circles", was released for digital download on August 30, 2019.
 It was later sent to contemporary hit radio on September 3, 2019.
 The song was produced by Malone himself, Louis Bell, and Frank Dukes.
 It peaked at number one on the Billboard Hot 100.

 "Enemies" featuring DaBaby, was sent to rhythmic contemporary radio on September 17, 2019, as the album's fourth single.
 It peaked at number 16 on the Billboard Hot 100.

 "Allergic" was sent to alternative radio on September 24, 2019, as the album's fifth single.
 It peaked at number 37 on the Billboard Hot 100.

 "Take What You Want" featuring Ozzy Osbourne and Travis Scott, was sent to contemporary hit radio on October 15, 2019, as the album's sixth single.
 It peaked at number eight on the Billboard Hot 100.

 Other songs

 A music video for the track "Saint-Tropez" was released on September 11, 2019.
 The song peaked at number 18 on the Billboard Hot 100.

+Halsey released her own solo version of the album's seventh track, "Die for Me" in February 2023.